 Clearly the sponsors of the bills don’t feel the need to go to the trouble of amending the constitution, partly because, as we all know, many judges would be happy to tap dance around any constitutional challenges, by changing the meanings of words like ‘all’, by creating ‘balancing tests’ out of thin air, and so on.

-But I urge the committee to consider a couple of deeper, less obvious consequences, not just of passing bills like this, but of even bringing them up for consideration.
+But I urge our representatives to consider a couple of deeper, less obvious consequences, not just of passing bills like this, but of even bringing them up for consideration.

 First, these bills undermine respect for the rule of law itself.
 After all, if the legislature isn’t going to respect the limits placed on it by the New Hampshire Constitution, why should individuals respect any limits placed on them by that legislature, whether regarding guns, or schools, or traffic laws, or anything else?
 If we’re going to disregard the big rules, why pay any attention to the smaller ones?
 For that matter, if words like ‘all’ and ‘person’ no longer mean what they’ve meant for centuries, then why should we pretend that laws, which are made of words, mean anything at all?